NotePlan/plugins/jgclark.Dashboard/README.md

 - Exclude tasks that include time blocks?: : Whether to stop display of open tasks that contain a time block.
 - Exclude checklists that include time blocks?: Whether to stop display of open checklists that contain a time block.
 - Include folder name?
 Whether to include the folder name when showing a note link
+- Theme to use for Dashboard: If this is set to a valid Theme name from among those you have installed, this Theme will be used instead of your current Theme.
+Leave blank to use your current Theme.
 - Show section for Yesterday?
 Allows this to be always turned on/off.
 - Show section for Week?
 Allows this to be always turned on/off.
 - Show section for Overdue tasks?: If true then an 'Overdue' section is added, and the following 2 settings will be used.\nNote: if set, then for performance reasons, this section will not be shown when a refresh is triggered automatically by a change in today's note.
 (Default: false)